HKisCoding/HKisCoding.github.io/_posts/2024-04-04-Introduce-to-Graph-ML.md

 ---

 ### Abstract
->A gentle introduction into Graph ML
+A gentle introduction into Graph Network and how to use it in Machine Learning

 ## 1.Introduction to Graph